-Untouched pieces of American soil
+Untouched American Soil

 Because of the steep cliffs and difficult navigation of the trails, registration is required before embarking on your adventure.
 It is requested that group hikes are limited to a maximum of 10 people to preserve the pristine wilderness of the area.

-not well marked, and seasonal visibility of the markings are limited.
-Use of blazes, ribbons, or other self-supplied trail markers are strongly discouraged.
+not well marked, and seasonal visibility of the markings is limited.
+Use of blazes, ribbons, or other self-supplied trail markers is strongly discouraged.
 Bring all of the water and food supplies you will need for your excursion.
 Please do not bring your own firewood as it can bring in pests that can devastate the old growth forest.

-Tips for the trip
+Tips for Your Trip

-Are you ready for an adventure in the middle of this expansive pristine wilderness area?
-From Ironton, Missouri, head east on Russell Street toward S Knob Street for 0.2 miles.
+To get started, from Ironton, Missouri, head east on Russell Street toward S Knob Street for 0.2 miles.
 Turn Left on MO-21 N and follow it for 4.8 miles before turning left and continuing on MO-21 N for another 6.8 miles.
 Then, turn Left onto MO-32 W. After 7.2 miles, you will take a slight Left onto State Highway A and follow this road for 0.5 miles before turning Left onto CC Rd.
 After 1.9 miles, take a slight Right onto Co Rd 2936 and follow it for another 1.7 miles.
-Turn Right onto Co Rd 61A and you will arrive at Bell Mountain Wilderness in 364 feet.
+Turn Right onto Co Rd 61A, and you will arrive at Bell Mountain Wilderness in 364 feet.